.

 CETA and Arts Employment

-of the Comprehensive Employment and Training Act (CETA).
-This was the largest federally-funded artists employment
+employment as part of the Comprehensive Employment and Training Act (CETA).
+This was the largest federally-funded artists

-project since the various arts programs of the WPA in the 1930s, yet CETA has been virtually forgotten.
-The purpose
+employment program since the New Deal in the 1930s, yet CETA has been virtually forgotten.

 Washington DC, and other cities.
 The last, and largest, of the projects took place in NYC from 1978-80.